-- Progress did not score on this topic since no explicit commitments were found to avoid conflicts of interest throughout the healthcare system in line with the Code, specifically recommendation 6 of the guidance on ending the inappropriate promotion of foods for infants and young children supported by WHA resolution 69.9. - To comply with the Code, Progress would need to explicitly commit to not using health facilities to host events of any kind and to not giving out gifts or any other offerings to caregivers of infants and young children.
+- Lactalis did not score on this topic since no explicit commitments were found to avoid conflicts of interest throughout the healthcare system in line with the Code, specifically recommendation 6 of the guidance on ending the inappropriate promotion of foods for infants and young children supported by WHA resolution 69.9. - To comply with the Code, Lactalis would need to explicitly commit to not using health facilities to host events of any kind and to not giving out gifts or any other offering to caregivers of infants and young children.
 The company should also commit to not educating caregivers on infant and young child feeding and to only provide scientific and factual information to health workers on the use of complementary foods for older infants and young children aged 6-36 months.
-Progress would also need to refrain from providing contributions to health workers and sponsor meetings of health professionals and scientific meetings.

-Progress is encouraged to adopt recommendation 6 of the guidance supported by WHA resolution 69.9, and clearly outline in a company policy dedicated to the responsible marketing of complementary foods how it will avoid conflicts of interest with healthcare workers and in healthcare facilities in line with these Code requirements.
+Lactalis would also need to refrain from providing contributions to health workers and sponsor meetings of health professionals and scientific meetings. - Lactalis is encouraged to adopt recommendation 6 of the guidance supported by WHA resolution 69.9, and clearly outline in a company policy dedicated to the responsible marketing of complementary foods how it will avoid conflicts of interest with healthcare workers and in healthcare facilities in line with these Code requirements.

-ATNI was unable to identify documentation of relevant commitments and no relevant management systems were identified either, therefore the company did not score in this aspect.
-To score in this area, Progress would need to develop comprehensive management systems, procedures and other guidance for its employees to implement all commitments set out in its policy(ies) relating to responsible CF marketing.
+- ATNI was unable to identify documentation of any management systems the company has in place to implement any policy it may have in relation to this topic. - To score in this area, Lactalis would need to develop comprehensive management systems, procedures and other guidance for its employees to implement all commitments set out in its policy(ies) relating to responsible CF marketing.